onelogin/terraform-provider-onelogin/README.md

 - name [string]: the name should match one of the properties to filter by.
 The following property names are supported: id, description, name,
 - values [array of string]: Values to filter by (only one value is supported at the moment).

-\*_Note:_-If more or less than a single match is returned by the search, Terraform will fail.
+**Note:** If more or less than a single match is returned by the search, Terraform will fail.
 Ensure that your search is specific enough to return a single result only.

 #### Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 - id [string]
-- - privilege [object] The following properties compose the object schema:
+- \* privilege [object] The following properties compose the object schema:
   - statement [list of objects] The following properties compose the object schema:
     - scope [list of strings] - Target the privileged action against specific resources with the scope.
 The scope pattern is the class of object used by the Action, followed by an ID that represents a resource in OneLogin. e.g. apps/1234, where apps is the class and 1234 is the ID of an app.
-The wildcard -is supported and indicates that all resources of the class type declared, in the Action, are in scope.
+The wildcard \* is supported and indicates that all resources of the class type declared, in the Action, are in scope.
 The Action and Scope classes must match.
 However, there is an exception, a scope of roles/{role_id} can be combined with Actions on the user or app class.
 The exception allows you to target groups of users or apps with specific actions.
     - action [list of strings] - An array of strings that represent actions within OneLogin.
 Actions are prefixed with the class of object they are related to and followed by a specific action for the given class. e.g. users:List, where the class is users and the specific action is List.
 Don’t mix classes within an Action array.
 To create a privilege that includes multiple different classes, create multiple statements.
-A wildcard -that includes all actions is supported.
+A wildcard \* that includes all actions is supported.
 Use wildcards to create a Super User privilege.
     - effect [string] - Set to “Allow.”
 By default, all actions are denied, this Statement allows the listed actions to be executed.
   - version [string]
 - description [string]
 - name [string]

-* Note: Object type properties are internally represented (in the state file) as a list of one elem due to [Terraform SDK's limitation for supporting complex object types](https://github.com/hashicorp/terraform-plugin-sdk/issues/155#issuecomment-489699737).
+\* Note: Object type properties are internally represented (in the state file) as a list of one elem due to [Terraform SDK's limitation for supporting complex object types](https://github.com/hashicorp/terraform-plugin-sdk/issues/155#issuecomment-489699737).
 Please index on the first elem of the array to reference the object values (eg: onelogin_privileges.my_privileges.**privilege[0]**.object_property)

 ### onelogin_risk_rules (filters)